-- Example 1.
-"As a member of the faculty, you are subject to and shall abide by the provisions of X's Faculty Handbook and any approved revisions thereof, department, school and University policies and the By-Laws of the Board of Trustees." - Example 2.
-"This Notice of Appointment is subject to and incorporates the provisions of X's Policy Manual, Polices Y and Z, Conditions of Service for Academic and Service Professionals, and Chapter 4 of the University Handbook for Appointed Personnel." - Example 3.
-"The University's criteria for retention and promotion shall include teaching, including case supervision, practice of law, community service, and scholarship as defined under the School of Law's Standards and Procedures for Retention and Tenure." - Example 4.
-"The Standard Terms and Conditions appended to the offer letter state that the faculty appointment will be renewed on a continuing annual basis, subject to satisfactory annual performance and programmatic needs.
+- Example 1: "As a member of the faculty, you are subject to and shall abide by the provisions of X's Faculty Handbook and any approved revisions thereof, department, school and University policies and the By-Laws of the Board of Trustees." - Example 2: "This Notice of Appointment is subject to and incorporates the provisions of X's Policy Manual, Polices Y and Z, Conditions of Service for Academic and Service Professionals, and Chapter 4 of the University Handbook for Appointed Personnel." - Example 3: "The University's criteria for retention and promotion shall include teaching, including case supervision, practice of law, community service, and scholarship as defined under the School of Law's Standards and Procedures for Retention and Tenure." - Example 4: "The Standard Terms and Conditions appended to the offer letter state that the faculty appointment will be renewed on a continuing annual basis, subject to satisfactory annual performance and programmatic needs.
 The Terms and Conditions also provide that as a full time University employee, you will be subject to all applicable University policies, as they may exist from time to time, including, conflicts of interest, patents, and tangible research property; the Faculty Handbook; and the School of Medicine polices."
-Renewal letters state, "You may wish to review Appendix C of the Faculty Handbook which includes the University's policy on Academic Freedom and Academic Tenure and the University's obligations in the event of notice of termination...
-Please remember that all appointments are annual appointments..."
+Renewal letters state, "You may wish to review Appendix C of the Faculty Handbook which includes the University's policy on Academic Freedom and Academic Tenure and the University's obligations in the event of notice of termination.

+. .
+Please remember that all appointments are annual appointments with modifying descriptors and all secondary appointments are annual appointments . . . "

-In Example 1, a Georgia court held that only the faculty (and not the university) were contractually obligated to comply with the entirety of the Faculty Handbook.
-Wilson v.
+In example 1, a Georgia court held that only the faculty (and not the university) were contractually obligated to comply with the entirety of the faculty handbook.
+(Wilson v.
 Clark Atlanta Univ.
-Inc., 339 GA
+Inc., 339 GA App.

-App.
 814, 825, 794 S.E.
 2d 422, 431 (Ga.
 Apps.
-2016).
-In Example 2, a federal district court interpreting Arizona state law held that the "subject to and incorporates" language evidenced a clear intent to make the referenced documents part of the Notice of Appointment.
-Nicolini v.
+2016)).
+In example 2, a federal district court interpreting Arizona state law held that the "subject to and incorporates" language evidenced a clear intent to make the referenced documents part of the notice of appointment (Nicolini v.
 Az.
 Bd. of Regents, 2021 U.S. Dist.
 LEXIS 78914 (Az.
 Dist.
-Ct., 2021)(dis'dby stip.).
-In Example 3, the District of Columbia federal district court interpreting DC law held that "to the extent that the Appointment Letter expressly incorporates the Standards and Procedures at all, it was only for the limited purpose of importing its definitions of the University's specific standards for retention and promotion, and not for providing plaintiff with an express contractual right to all of the procedures it also contains."
-Mawakana v.
+Ct., 2021)(dis'dby stip.)).
+In example 3, the District of Columbia federal district court interpreting DC law held that "to the extent that the Appointment Letter expressly incorporates the Standards and Procedures at all, it was only for the limited purpose of importing its definitions of the University's specific standards for retention and promotion, and not for providing plaintiff with an express contractual right to all of the procedures it also contains" (Mawakana v.
 Bd. of Trs.,113 F. Supp 3d 340, 348 (D.C.D.C.
-2015).
-In Example 4, a North Carolina court held that the terms of the Faculty Handbook were not expressly incorporated into a separately existing employment contract and thus were unenforceable.
-Shaughnessy v.
+2015)).
+In example 4, a North Carolina court held that the terms of the faculty handbook were not expressly incorporated into a separately existing employment contract and thus were unenforceable (Shaughnessy v.
 Duke Univ., No. 1:18-CV-461, 2020 U.S. Dist.
 LEXIS 129808 (M.D.N.C.
-July 23, 2020).
-Further the court did not characterize the Faculty Handbook's academic freedom provisions as obligations or promises; instead, the professor's renewal letters characterize these provisions as a "policy."
-Id.
+July 23, 2020)).
+Further, the court did not characterize the faculty handbook's academic freedom provisions as obligations or promises; instead, the professor's renewal letters characterize these provisions as a "policy" (Id.).